 When we were creating Codebots, it was really important to us that the code the bots created was developer-readable.
-We even made that the second unbreakable rule!
 That means that you can go and take a look at the code the bot has written for you whenever you like.

 You can do more than just look, though!
-When our codebots write code, they add in protected regions, which is where you can write your own code, and the bot knows not to mess with it.
+When our codebots write code, they add in what we call “protected regions”, which is where you can write your own code, and the bot knows not to mess with it.
 This is how you add custom functionality to your project.

 Version control using git can be confusing, but it works on creating a series of branches, which are basically copies of the code.
 This lets us completely screw up what we’re working on, without ruining everything that has already been done.
 If there’s a problem with something, we can just delete the branch we’re working on, or undo our changes, and go back to a stage where we know the code worked without any problems.

-Using the Codebots Platform, you can iterate on features, writing in protected zones, and control the quality of your project all the way to release as you work alongside the bot.
-It is a fact of life that software developers need version control, and the Codebots Platform provides clear and straightforward version control, so you can get on with creating something amazing.
+Using the Codebots Platform, you can iterate on features, writing in protected regions, and control the quality of your project all the way to release as you work alongside the bot.
+It is a fact of life that software developers need version control, and the Codebots Platform provides clear and straightforward version control for app development, so you can get on with creating something amazing.